awsdocs/aws-codepipeline-user-guide/doc_source/data-protection.md

 ## Encryption at rest<a name="encryption-at-rest"></a>

-Data in CodePipeline is encrypted at rest using AWS KMS customer master keys \(CMKs\)\.
-Code artifacts are stored in a customer\-owned S3 bucket and encrypted with either the AWS managed CMK or a customer managed CMK\.
+Data in CodePipeline is encrypted at rest using AWS KMS keys\.
+Code artifacts are stored in a customer\-owned S3 bucket and encrypted with either the AWS managed key or a customer managed key\.
 For more information, see [Configure server\-side encryption for artifacts stored in Amazon S3 for CodePipeline](S3-artifact-encryption.md)\.

 ## Encryption in transit<a name="encryption-in-transit"></a>